 The program consists of education and science course work and in-school field experiences.
 The MAT in Secondary Science is standards-based and is fully approved by the Georgia Professional Standards Commission.
 The program is designed to be completed within four semesters for well-qualified students who want accelerated paths into teaching.
 Participants also have the option of spreading their course work over two or three years.
 The MAT in Secondary Science leads to initial (T-5) certification in one of three teaching fields: biology (grades 6-12); chemistry (grades 6-12); or physics (grades 6-12).

 Individuals interested in the science areas must have a bachelor's degree in chemistry, biology, physics or a related field (such as environmental science, engineering or geology) from an accredited institution.
 Upon review of a complete application by the MAT Admissions Committee, applicants will either be fully accepted or denied acceptance and encouraged to reapply when certain criteria have been addressed.
 If accepted, candidates may be required to enroll in one or more undergraduate prerequisite courses as part of their program of study.
-All application material must be submitted to the Graduate School at
+All application material must be submitted online to KSU Graduate Admissions.DEADLINES:

 Criteria for Candidacy